-The Compensation Committee makes proposals or recommendations to the Board of Directors concerning the terms and conditions of the employment contracts of the corporate officers, i.e., the Chairman of the company and the Chairmen of the subsidiaries.
+The Compensation Committee makes proposals or recommendations to the Board of Directors concerning the terms and conditions of the employment contracts of the corporate officers, i.e., the Chairman of the

 Strategy and Investment Committee

 The Strategy and Investment Committee is responsible for preparing the Board of Directors' deliberations on the Group's strategy, in particular its development policy and financing.
 It is composed of three to five members.
 Currently, it is composed of the following members: